Franschhoek South Africa Travel Guide

 Many gourmet eateries and wine estates offer multi-course meals expertly coupled with their wines.

-Beyond cooking classes, some offer specialized workshops on specific ingredients or techniques.
+Beyond cooking classes, a few offer specialized seminars on specific ingredients or techniques.

 Annual celebration of French tradition with food, wine, and entertainment in July.

-A prestigious event showing South African sparkling wine and international champagne.
+A prestigious event showing South African sparkling wine plus international champagne.

 Showcases local culinary talents and diverse flavors.